Volume Snapshots

 In this scenario, snapshot creation succeeds only when all replica pools meet the snapshot commitment requirement.
 If any replica pool fails the check, the snapshot and therefore the backup fails.

-The default values are suitable for most environments and provide a balanced trade-off between capacity utilization and operational safety.
-In typical deployments, these defaults do not require modification.
+The default values are suitable for most environments and provide a good balance between storage utilization and operational safety.

 However, environments with large volumes, frequent snapshots, or aggressive thin provisioning may require tuning these values during installation or upgrade using Helm parameters.
 Any adjustments should be accompanied by careful capacity planning and continuous monitoring of DiskPool utilization to ensure reliable snapshot creation and uninterrupted backup operations.